🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Step 1: Choose a platform

-• Polymarket — leading in transaction volume, operates via cryptocurrency (USDC on Polygon blockchain), available internationally (excluding US)
+• Polymarket — leading in trading volume, blockchain-based infrastructure (USDC on Polygon), available worldwide (excluding the US)

-• Kalshi — authorised by the CFTC, operates in US dollars, restricted to US participants
+• Kalshi — licensed and overseen by the CFTC, operates in USD, restricted to US residents

-PolyGram connects you to Polymarket's depth of liquidity whilst offering a streamlined user experience — straightforward email registration, no blockchain wallet required, and optimised for mobile devices.
-We suggest commencing with this option.
+PolyGram grants you entry to Polymarket's order flow through a streamlined user experience — straightforward email authentication, no cryptocurrency wallet required, and an application optimised for mobile devices.
+We suggest beginning your journey here.

 Step 2: Fund your account